gordonbanderson/weboftalent-cachekey-helper/README.md

 ##Usage in Templates
 ### Caching Classes of Items
-When creating a cache key, one can now use
+When creating a cache key, one can now use the following in a template:

 	$CacheKey('someprefix','YourClassName')